simonelnahas/simonelnahas.com/posts/why-clojure.md

 ### How I found Clojure

-Paul Graham graduated with a PhD in programming languages from
+Paul Graham graduated with a Ph.D. in programming languages from
 [Harvard in 1990](https://dl.acm.org/doi/book/10.5555/917233).
 He then went on to start ViaWeb in 1995 and sold